Define Serial Entrepreneur

 Passion? or Serial Entrepreneur?

-I am passionate about a couple of things, one of which is helping people interface with technology, aka training or assisting, or consulting.
+I am passionate about a couple of things, one of which is helping people interface with technology, aka training or assisting, or consulting with the use of a phone or tablet.
 This is why Connex fits with me so well.
 I was able to show a couple of VPs yesterday the basics of SEO and their eyes lit up, ‘hey we can do this ourselves.’
 Yup!
 And if all I do via Connex is help people win new customers/clients/patients then I consider it a success.

 Does this make me a serial entrepreneur, or just a guy who is passionate about a limited set of things and it takes two businesses to make those happen.